janitbidhan/SurveyPage-Backend/README.md

 >
 > Setting up and configuring access controls and permissions for Rancher and Jenkins
 >
-> Making Rancher and Jenkins work together to perform Continues deployment.
+> Making Rancher and Jenkins work together to perform continuous deployment.
 >
+>  Video editing: We faced challenges in syncing each individual video into a collective entity.

 ## Pre-requisites for the assignment:
 1. IDE for development.
 2. Docker Desktop for building and testing local image.